maistra/istio-operator/bundle/README.md

 7. Accept the defaults and click **Create**.
 This creates the Istio control plane.

 8. Click **Workloads** -> **Pods**.
 Verify that the pods were created. `Running` should appear in the **Status** column.
 If the pods were successfully created, then Istio is installed and ready for use.
-For more information, see the [Istio documentation](https://istio.io/latest/docs/setup/platform-setup/openshift/).
+For more information, see the upstream [Istio documentation](https://istio.io/latest/docs/setup/platform-setup/openshift/).

 # Customizing Istio configuration